-Netflix on Roku
+Watch Netflix on Roku devices

 You don’t even need to visit Roku’s app store to download Netflix.
 Most Roku devices come with Netflix pre-installed.

-Netflix on Fire TV Stick
+Watch Netflix on Amazon’s Fire TV Stick

 As is the case with Roku, Amazon ships their Fire TV Stick devices with Netflix already installed.
 All you have to do to get started is click the Netflix app.
 From there, you can either set up a new account or access your current one if you’re already a subscriber.

-Netflix on Apple TV
+Watch Netflix on Apple TV

 Apple TV 2 and Apple TV 3 both come with Netflix pre-installed, but if you have an Apple TV 4 or Apple TV 4K, you’ll have to download Netflix from the Apple Store to get started.

-Netflix on iPhones and iPads
+Watch Netflix on iPhones and iPads

-Netflix on Android Phones and Tablets
+Watch Netflix on Android phones and tablets

-Netflix on Smart TVs
+Watch Netflix on smart TVs

 Netflix has partnered with a wide variety of smart TV makers, including Hisense, LG, Panasonic, Philips, Samsung, Sony and Toshiba.
 Smart TVs that are a part of Netflix’s “Netflix Recommended TV” program come equipped with a Netflix button on their remotes and Netflix preinstalled.

-Netflix on Desktops and Laptops
+Watch Netflix on desktops and laptops

-In addition to the apps mentioned above, you can watch Netflix the good old fashioned way by opening up a web browser and logging into the Netflix website.
+In addition to the apps mentioned above, you can watch Netflix the good old-fashioned way by opening up a web browser and logging into the Netflix website.
 All the most popular browsers are compatible and you don’t have to install anything extra to begin streaming.

 A wide variety of different Blu-ray players are compatible with Netflix, including devices from Samsung, Sony, Philips, Toshiba and several others.
-Pretty much any Blue-ray player that has a built-in WiFi antenna can access the on-demand service.
+Pretty much any Blu-ray player that has a built-in WiFi antenna can access the on-demand service.

-How to cancel Netflix
+How to cancel your Netflix subscription

 Canceling Netflix is a simple and painless process.
 All you have to do is log into your Netflix account, select Account and then click the big grey Cancel Netflix button.
 After you verify that you want to cancel, you can continue using the service until the next billing period arrives.
 At that point, you’ll lose access to Netflix.
 You don’t have to complete any surveys or make a phone call to quit.